Day 1: Belize City / Chan Chich Lodge

 After lunch, we visit a Mayan family in San Ignacio for an interactive chocolate-making workshop.
-During this feast for your senses, roasted cacoa beans are peeled, crushed and turned into a chocolate paste, which we’ll then use to create a traditional chocolate drink with notes of pepper and cinnamon.
-Finally, we mix sugar with the leftover chocolate paste and mold it into bars that we can take home.
+During this feast for your senses, roasted cacao beans are peeled, crushed and turned into a chocolate paste, which we’ll then use to create a traditional chocolate drink with notes of pepper and cinnamon.
+Finally, we mix sugar with the leftover chocolate paste and mould it into bars that we can take home.

 Day 7: Hummingbird Highway / Hatchet Caye